GallowayLabMIT/protocols/docs/protocols/tc/virus/virus_production.rst

 1. Filter collected virus through a 0.45µm syringe filter into a 50ml conical.
 This eliminates any 293T cells that may have been carried over or collected in the media.
 2. Add 1/3 volume of Lenti-X concentrator (e.g., for 30ml virus, add 10ml Lenti-X).
 Mix by inverting several times.
-3. Store at 4°C for 24 hours (or overnight).
+3. Store at 4°C overnight.

 .. note::
    If you plan to infect plated cells the next day after concentrating the virus, seed cells on gelatin-coated plates the same day as virus filtration and concentrator addition.